pointsgame/oppai-rs/README.md

 This project is licensed under AGPL version 3 or (at your option) any later version.
 See LICENSE.txt for details.

-Copyright (C) Kurnevsky Evgeny 2015
+Copyright (C) 2015 Kurnevsky Evgeny, Vasya Novikov